gitMarcH/IBS_Ghana_StratosTG2/README.md

 Files available at this repository:

 * IBS_SUSAN_Ghana_STRATOS_generateData.R - this script simulates a very simple dataset for the first exercise of the workshop.

+Example solution approaches will be uploaded after the workshop.